yarinyc/Semantic-Similarity/README.md

     - load data into instances object
     - create our classifier object: we used a randomForest model with max depth of 20
     - run 10 fold cross validation
-    - displat final results: confusion matrix, accuracy, precision, recall and F1 score
+    - display final results: confusion matrix, accuracy, precision, recall and F1 score